Sliding wear: role of plasticity

 For randomly rough surfaces, for elastic contact the probability distribution of contact stress equals:

 where $\sigma_0$ is the nominal (applied) pressure and where

 where $C(q)$ is the surface roughness power spectrum.

 When the stress in the asperity contact region becomes high enough, plastic flow occurs.
 In the simplest model, it is assumed that a material deforms as a linear elastic solid until the stress reaches a critical level, the so-called plastic yield stress, where it flows without strain hardening (see Fig. \ref{Plasticity.eps}).
 The yield stress in elongation is denoted by $\sigma_{\rm Y}$.
 In indentation experiments, where a sharp tip or a sphere is pushed against a flat solid surface, the penetration hardness $\sigma_{\rm P}$ is defined as the ratio between the normal force and the projected (on the surface plane) area of the plastically deformed indentation.
 Typically, $\sigma_{\rm P} \approx 3 \sigma_{\rm Y}$.
+We note that the yield stress of materials often depends on the length scale (or magnification) which in principle can be included in the formalism we use \cite{Preview,Brodsky}.

 The influence of plastic flow on the contact mechanics can be taken into account in the Persson contact mechanics approach by replacing the boundary condition $P(\infty,\zeta) = 0$ with the condition that there is no stress at the interface above the penetration hardness, i.e., $P(\sigma, \zeta) = 0$ for $\sigma > \sigma_{\rm P}$.
 Thus, the maximum stress at the interface is equal to the penetration hardness $\sigma_{\rm P}$.
 This approach is based on the simplest elastoplastic description, where only elastic deformation occurs for $\sigma < \sigma_{\rm P}$, while for $\sigma = \sigma_{\rm P}$, the material flows without work-hardening so that the maximal stress equals $\sigma_{\rm P}$ (see Fig. \ref{Plasticity.eps}).
 The pressure probability distribution for this case is given by\cite{JCPP}: